Core i7-14700HX vs Xeon E7-8857 v2

 So, is Core i7-14700HX better than Xeon E7-8857 v2?

-Not in a simple one-size-fits-all way.
-Xeon E7-8857 v2 makes more sense for workstation-style multi-core throughput, while Core i7-14700HX is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E7-8857 v2 makes more sense for workstation-style multi-core throughput, while Core i7-14700HX is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Core i7-14700HX is the better pick here.
+If gaming is the priority, Core i7-14700HX is the better pick.
 According to our tests, it delivers 16.5% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-14700HX is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-14700HX is the stronger fit.
 You are getting 2.4% better PassMark, backed by 20 cores and 28 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-14700HX is still the faster CPU overall, but Xeon E7-8857 v2 makes more sense if price matters more than absolute performance.
-Core i7-14700HX is at an unclear MSRP at unclear MSRP versus $3,838 MSRP, and it gives you a 16.5% average FPS lead across 50 shared CPU game tests in our data.
-Xeon E7-8857 v2 is also 100.0% better value on MSRP (9.5 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i7-14700HX is still the faster CPU overall, but Xeon E7-8857 v2 is easier to justify if budget matters more than peak performance.
+Core i7-14700HX comes in at an unclear MSRP at unclear MSRP versus $3,838 MSRP, and it still gives you a 16.5% average FPS lead across 50 shared CPU game tests in our data.
+Xeon E7-8857 v2 is also 100.0% better value on MSRP (9.5 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?